iLaunching/sales-api/README.md

-# Sales API - PostgreSQL + Redis + AI
+# Sales API - Full Stack: PostgreSQL + Redis + AI + MCP

-FastAPI server with PostgreSQL, Redis caching, and AI-powered sales conversations.
+Complete FastAPI server with database, caching, AI, and MCP tools for sales.

 ## What This Has